gruns/ImmortalDB/README.md

   3. Determines the most commonly returned value as the 'correct' value.
   4. Returns this most common correct value

-Then IronDB self heals: if any store(s) returned a value different than the determined correct value, or no value at all, the correct value is rewritten to that store.
+Then IronDB self-heals: if any store(s) returned a value different than the determined correct value, or no value at all, the correct value is rewritten to that store.
 In this way, consensus, reliability, and redundancy is maintained.